Supervisors

 Who can supervise a NINE DTP postgraduate researcher?

-All supervisors must be:
+All supervisors must:

 • have a Doctoral degree or equivalent research/professional experience

-• completed mandatory training in Doctoral supervision
+• have completed mandatory training in Doctoral supervision

 At least one member of the supervisory team: